NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

     D_{JS} \left(P || Q \right) = \frac{1}{2} \left[ D_{KL} \left(P \Bigg|\Bigg| \frac{1}{2}(P+Q) \right) + D_{KL} \left(Q \Bigg|\Bigg| \frac{1}{2}(P+Q) \right)\right]

 and is a method of measuring the similarity between two probability distributions.
-Jensen-Shannon Distance is the squared root of Jensen-Shannon divergence and is a proper distance metric.
+Jensen-Shannon Distance is the square root of Jensen-Shannon divergence and is a proper distance metric.

 As mentioned, NannyML calculates drift performing two sample set comparisons.
 One sample is usually the whole reference data while the other comes from the data of the chunk we are calculating drift for.
 In order to calculate Jensen-Shannon Distance NannyML splits a continuous feature into bins using information from the reference sample.
 The binning is done using `Doane's formula`_ from numpy.
-If a continuous feature has relatively low amount of unique values, meaning that unique values are less then 10% of the reference dataset size up to a maximum of 50, each value becomes a bin.
+If a continuous feature has a relatively low amount of unique values, meaning that unique values are less then 10% of the reference dataset size up to a maximum of 50, each value becomes a bin.
-If the any data from the chunk sample are outside those ranges a new bin created for them.
+If any data from the chunk sample are outside the range of the previous bins, then a new bin created for them.
 The new bins relative frequency for the reference sample is set to 0.
 The relative frequency for each bin is calculated for the reference and chunk samples.
 Those results are then used to calculate the Jensen-Shannon Distance.

-..
-    Unlike KS D-static that looks at maximum difference between two empirical CDFs, JS distance looks at the total difference between empirical Probability Density Functions
-    (PDF).
-This makes it more sensitive to changes that may be ignored by KS.
-This effect can be observed in the plot below to get the intuition:

 The figure below shows a visual representation of how the Jensen-Shannon Distance is calculated.
 The area of the shaded region is the Jensen-Shannon Divergence which can be calculated using the formula above.